Judaeo-Romance languages: Judaeo-Occitan

+Judeo-Niçard

+A subdialect of the Niçard subdialect of Provençal spoken by he Jewish community in and around Nice.
+The least attested of the Judeo Occitan dialects, Judeo Niçard was spoken by the community of Jews living in Nice, descendants of local Jewish immigrants from Provence, Piedmont, and other Mediterranean communities.
+It is attested from a few documents from the 19th century.
+It contained significant influence in both vocabulary and grammar from Hebrew.

+Judeo-Gascon

+Judeo-Gascon was a sociolect of the Gascon dialect of Occitan spoken in Gascony it was spoken until the early 20th century.
+It had influence on Southern Jewish French with about 850 words a some morphological and grammatical changes from various languages being transferred to Southern Jewish French through Judeo-Gascon.

 Judaeo-Portuguese

 Judeo-Portuguese was the language spoken by the secret Jewish population of Portugal until the 16th century when it was extinct.
 A few vestigial archaism forms survived in secret religious rituals through small, unique Crypto-Jewish communities in the Belmonte municipality.
+While it is extinct as a spoken language it is still used in a limited liturgical sense.

 Judaeo-Spanish

 Judaeo-Spanish or Ladino is known by a number of other names.
 It is found in many varied regional dialects and is the modern descendant of the Spanish that was spoken by the Sephardi Jews, the descendants of Spain's large and influential Jewish population.
 After the 1492 Alhambra Decree mandated the expulsion of Spain's Jewish population of 300,000, Judaeo-Spanish spread throughout Europe and the Ottoman Empire, becoming the lingua franca of the Adriatic Sea.
-In 2017, it was formally recognised by the Royal Spanish Academy.
+In 2017, it was formally recognized by the Royal Spanish Academy.
+It is mainly spoken by Sephardic Jews by only 133,000 of 1,000,000 Sephardic Jews speak it and it is classified as Definitely Endangered.
+Many of its speakers were killed during the Holocaust and most others would switch into the main languages of their countries.
+The largest Ladino speaking communities are in Israel (125K) and Turkey (8K) though tiny communities in Greece and Bosnia Herzegovina also exist with 12 and 4 speakers respectively.

+Haketia

+Haketia is an endangered dialect of Ladino spoken by 1000 North Africa Sephardim down from 30,000 in 1900, historically spoken in several Moroccan cities.
+It is differentiated by other dialects by its presence of Arabic influence.
+Unlike other Ladino dialects, Haketia does not have a literary tradition.
+Teutani is a subdialect of Haketia historically spoken in the Algerian city of Oran.